kr4g/Klotho/README.md

 Thus, the cycle was complete.

-`Chronos` and `Tonos`, who speak in the *lingua* of music, with the help of `Aikous` and `Skora`, commune with The Machines.
+`Chronos` and `Tonos`, who speak in the *lingua* of music, with the help of `Aikous` and `Skora`, commune with synthesis *lingua* of The Machines.
 And from atop the highest, most abstract peak in the [topology of music](https://link.springer.com/book/10.1007/978-3-0348-8141-8), resides The `Topos`, imbuing the land of `AlloPy` with metacompositional abstraction, unifying all levels of the computational cosmos.

 And so then there was now a resiliant harmony, resonating from the subatomic to the macrocosmic, from which emerged the world of `AlloPy`, and it was good.